tanykim/masterpiece/README.md

 bower install jquery underscore moment d3
 ````

-You can see the visualiatoin by opening the index.html file with the major browsers except Chrome.
-If you're using a chrome, start a simple web server.
+You can see the visualization by opening the index.html file with the major browsers except Chrome.
+If you're using Chrome, start a simple web server.

 ```
 $ python -m SimpleHTTPServer